Training of employees performing particularly dangerous work

 |workers in blue-collar positions||once every 3 years|

-The need to train an employee in the field of occupational health and safety before he is allowed to work and to organize periodic training in this area is imposed on the employer by the labor code.
-If the employee does not have the necessary qualifications i permissions or the required skills, as well as knowledge of the regulations, cannot be allowed to work for safety reasons.
-All employees, regardless of the type of work performed, are subject to training in the field of occupational health and safety, including:
+The need to train an employee in health and safety before allowing him or her to work, and to organise periodic training in this area, is imposed by the Labour Code on the employer.
+If an employee does not have the necessary qualifications and permissions or required skills, as well as knowledge of the regulations, he/she may not be allowed to work for safety reasons.
+Health and safety training shall be provided to all employed persons, regardless of the type of work carried out, including:

 - persons employed under civil law contracts;